Do you want to get more likes on your Facebook business page?

 By using these Facebook marketing hacks, you can increase brand awareness, skyrocket user engagement and boost your Facebook page fans.

-Before we talk about these high-value tips, though, let’s differentiate between Facebook “likes” and “follows”, shall we?
+Before we talk about these high-value tips, though, let’s differentiate between Facebook “likes” and “followers”, shall we?

 Facebook Likes vs. Followers